gbmhunter/blog/README.md

 The syntax `<www.google.com>` can be used (instead of `[www.google.com](www.google.com)`) to include a link in where the displayed text is the same as the href.

+# Images

-# Diagrams
+## Diagrams

+Diagrams are drawn in Affinity Designer.

-Diagrams are typically drawn in _LibreOffice Draw_ and then exported to `.svg` to display on a page.
+Diagrams used to be drawn in _LibreOffice Draw_ and then exported to `.svg` to display on a page.
 The Draw file (`.odg`) is usually located in the same content directory as the page the diagram is shown on.

+## Photos

+Photos are edited in Affinity Photo.

+# Statistics

+The code to generate blog statistics (e.g. number of visitors, increases since last year) is all contained in the separate repo <https://github.com/gbmhunter/blog-stats> (it needs to be separate because when it runs, it checks out specific commits of this repo).